Click the images to see them larger above!

 While Alison was progressing well with her treatment, her family hoped they could lower her chemo dosage.
 But doctors advised it was too risky.
 Then the discovery of a new study, called AALL0932, gave them hope.
 Alison qualified as a candidate for a protocol that will cut back on the chemo she was taking.
 She will be the first to test this new treatment which will only require her to return to ACH every 12 weeks.
 Her family is looking forward to October 5, 2020, the day this treatment is over.

 As she bravely battles her cancer with the strength of a warrior princess, Alison is the face of fundraising efforts being made by employees at Jason’s company, S-One.
-They held a successful auction through April and May raising $3,900 for pediatric cancer research.
-On June 20th, they plan to host a lemonade stand in front of their corporate building in downtown Sarasota.
-And in September (Childhood Cancer Awareness Month) they are having a 3K walk for employees and their families to attend.
+They held a successful auction through April and May raising $3,900 for pediatric cancer research, a lemonade stand in front of their corporate building in downtown Sarasota on June 20th, and a 3K walk for employees and their families in September, Childhood Cancer Awareness Month.

 Alison’s family thinks Alex’s Lemonade Stand Foundation is important because of the tremendous financial support it provides for families experiencing childhood cancer.
 They appreciate the significance of the mission to raise funds and awareness one cup at a time.